Ongea Counselling and Psychotherapy Practices

 |Face to face counselling:||Yes|

-I offer daytime appointments including early morning appointments from 7am
+I offer daytime appointments at Waterloo on Wednesdays and Old Street on Thursdays, including early morning appointments from 7am

 Types of client